 If you're in Coventry, Rugby, Leamington Spa, Warwick, Kenilworth or anywhere across the Midlands, or if you're further afield and open to online sessions, feel free to get in touch.

-Adel Moin is an IPHM-accredited clinical hypnotherapist and NLP practitioner based in Rugby, Warwickshire.
-He works with clients dealing with anxiety, phobias, confidence and performance, in-person in Rugby (CV21 area) and online across the UK.
+Adel Moin is an IPHM-accredited hypnotherapist and NLP practitioner based in Rugby, Warwickshire.
+He works with clients dealing with anxiety, phobias, confidence and pressure, in person in Rugby (CV21 area) and online across the UK.